 If you are interested in creating a legacy of support for UCS after your lifetime, consider making UCS a beneficiary of your retirement plan.
 When passed to heirs other than a spouse, retirement plan assets are subject to income tax as well as possible federal or state estate taxes.
 However, when you leave retirement assets to a tax-exempt charity such as UCS, 100 percent of your gift will go to support our work.
 Designating UCS as a beneficiary of your IRA, 401(k), or other retirement account is easy—simply contact your plan administrator to request a Change of Beneficiary Form.
 For more information and instructions, visit our page on gifts by will or beneficiary designation.

 By making UCS a beneficiary of your retirement account or other financial or estate plan, you will qualify for membership in the Kurt Gottfried Society.
-Please contact us to let us know about your gift and to learn more about our legacy society that honors Kurt Gottfried and the nearly 1,000 supporters who have left a gift to UCS.
+Please contact us to let us know about your gift and to learn more about our legacy society that honors Kurt Gottfried and the more than 1,000 supporters who have left a gift to UCS.

 For more information about gifts of retirement plan assets or for other ways to make special gifts to UCS, please contact the Planned Giving Team at (617) 301-8095, or [email protected].
 You can also visit our legacy giving site.